 4. Skin Could Turn Necrotic (Tissue Death)

-- This partially relates to skin repair functions being so compromised by smoking (down-regulated collagen synthesis)
+- This partially relates to skin repair functions being compromised by smoking (down-regulated collagen synthesis).

 5. Medication Requirements May Be Higher

 - Tobacco, nicotine and cannabis are all drugs that down-regulate the effects of other substances, drugs and prescribed medications (including antibiotics and pain relief).